 The second time it was 4 years later – my friends were taking their Open Water, and I hadn’t dived since taking my open water!
 In fact, I hadn’t even picked up my license since then, that I had to go back and get a new one made!
 We dived with Simply Scuba, and it was definitely a much-needed refresher for me.
 It was kinda like riding a bicycle though, you remember the basic things as you plunge in the water and put on your suit.

 Both dive centres were pretty alright, but the scuba gear was definitely better with BBC because we got to pick it out at the dive centre and each had to handcarry our own gear up from Singapore.
-SS has its own gear up there which was pretty limited, but it was pretty old and not in the best condition.
+SS has its own gear up in Tioman which was pretty limited, and pretty old and not in the best condition.

 Tioman is not that far from Singapore.
 Like Redang, you can fly via Berjaya Air, but we took the 3 hour coach ride to Mersing Jetty, and then another hour or so by ferry.
 It’s not a bad journey – usually the dive centres leave about 7-ish, and end up reaching Tioman about midnight, so you can wake up and start a full day’s dive the next day.